-HONG KONG/BEIJING Dec 17 (Reuters) - The Chinese government has questioned two more senior executives of China National Petroleum Company (CNPC) as part of a wider graft investigation into the state energy giant, two people with direct knowledge of the matter told Reuters.
+BEIJING/HONG KONG Dec 17 The Chinese government has questioned two more senior executives of China National Petroleum Company (CNPC) as part of a wider graft investigation into the state energy giant, two people with direct knowledge of the matter told Reuters.

-Wen Qingshan, CNPC's chief accountant, and Wang Lihua, head of PetroChina's oil trading vehicle Chinaoil, were taken away by authorities last week, said the people, who cannot be named as they are not authorised to talk to the media.
-Wang is also CNPC's deputy chief economist.
+Wen Qingshan, chief accountant of CNPC and Wang Lihua, head of listed unit PetroChina's oil trading vehicle Chinaoil, were taken away by authorities last week, the sources said.

-It was not immediately clear whether the two officials were themselves the target of the investigation or were assisting in the broader probe of the state oil giant.
+It was not immediately clear whether the two officials were themselves the target of the investigation or were only assisting in the broader investigation of the state oil giant.

-Wen, 54, was also appointed chairman of listed Kunlun Energy in August, replacing Li Hualin, who the company said was being investigated by authorities.
+Wen is also chairman of listed Kunlun Energy.
 Kunlun Energy shares were suspended early on Tuesday.

 Neither PetroChina nor CNPC could be reached immediately for comment.
-It was not possible to contact Wen or Wang.
 (Reporting by Chen Aizhu and Charlie Zhu; Editing by Dean Yates)